 Odors generated inside the building need to be controlled (with proper ventilation) and treated prior to rejection into the atmosphere.

-All the equipment necessary to handle the biogas such as:
+The following list includes all the equipment necessary to handle the biogas:

 - Condensate traps